microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/person_get.md

 ## Examples
 ### Browse
 The requests in this section get the people most relevant to the signed-in user (`/me`), based on communication, collaboration, and business relationships.
 By default, each response returns 10 records, but you can change this using the *$top* parameter.
-These requests require the *People.Read* scope.
+These requests require the People.Read permission.

 <!-- {
   "blockType": "request",